Ekin-Sen/Key_Page_Design-Retro-/README.md

 # Key_Page_Design-Retro-

-Key entry page design when installing Need for Speed Underground 2 on computer.
+* Key entry page design when installing Need for Speed Underground 2 on computer.
+* Bootstrap and css were used together in the design.